Compensation claims by the renter

 - detail the loss/damage caused by the breach;

-Compensation claims by the landlord
+Compensation claims by the rental provider

-Defending the claim for compensation
+Defending compensation claims

-- they have sustained loss or damage;
+- the rental provider has sustained loss or damage;

 - the amount they are claiming is reasonable.